emsesp/EMS-ESP32/README.md

 - Multi-language.
 German, Dutch, French
 - Click on a device in the Web UI shows it's details
 - Publish time can be customized per device (solar, mixing etc)
+- add homeassistant mqtt discovery for Boiler as well

 ### **Customizing the Web UI**